 Have you ever found yourself frantically searching for something like your wallet or keys before heading out the door?
-If this search has seemed even tougher when you are running late for an event or appointment, it’s likely that stress isn’t helping.
+If this search has seemed even tougher when you are running late for an event or appointment, it's likely that stress isn't helping.
 The link between stress and memory is being uncovered more every year, but there is already a clear indication that too much stress has an effect on memory care.

 Those who suffer from chronic stress have been known to also suffer from memory loss and impairment in the brain's learning center.
 However, new research from the University of California Irvine suggests that short-term stress can also have a major impact in these areas of the brain.